300 hours of video are uploaded to YouTube every minute. People can find thousands of videos on almost any topic they choose.

 Instead of rehashing it for each platform, we’ve still got 3 more distinct and proven ways to promote YouTube videos and drive unbelievable traffic.

-3. Create a YouTube Brand
+3. Create your own branding on YouTube

 Branding is sort of like gravity.
 We can’t see it.
 The average person can’t measure it.
 But you know it’s there because of the results.